Chotanagpur Law College

 Chotanagpur Law College (also known as C.N.
-Law College) is a college imparting legal education in Ranchi, Jharkhand.
-The College was established in the year 1954 under the tutelage of Barrister S.K.
+Law College) is a college imparting legal education in Ranchi, Jharkhand, India.
+The college was established in 1954 under the tutelage of Barrister S.K.
 Sahay and was first affiliated to the Bihar University and thereafter to Ranchi University.
 This college is also approved by the Bar Council of India.
-The College has UGC and NAAC Accreditation.
+The college has UGC and NAAC Accreditation.

 Courses

 The college offers a five-years integrated B.A.
 LL.B.
 (Hons.) course, three-years LL.B. course and two years LL.M.
 (Master of Laws) course also.
 The college is starting a 5-year LL.B for students who have passed the Intermediate exams for academic year 2019.

 The college takes admission to all these courses through an entrance Test conducted by itself and also takes in students through the LSAT Exam.

 Notable alumni

 Notable alumni of the college include.